Saint Paul’s Beer History

 Minnesota Beer Day offers an opportunity for camaraderie across the industry and the state—a day for beer lovers everywhere to go out, celebrate, and support their local taproom, brewpubs, bars, restaurants, and liquor stores.Bob Galligan, the Director of Government and Industry Relations at the Minnesota Craft Brewers Guild.

-Saint Paul Brewing History
+Saint Paul Beer History